jwbuurlage/Zee/ROADMAP.md

 requirements and low computational complexity, also ability to cache?

 # General improvements
-[ ] Generalize spy for large matrices
-[ ] Make operations encapsulated in objects, and only perform them at an = operation on a distributed type. (expression templates).
-Requires careful design.
 [ ] Write virtual container with iterators for triplets generation [ ] Underscores are ugly..